MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex01_Connect_Services.md

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You must learn how to connect log data from the many data sources in your organization.
 The organization has data from Microsoft 365, Microsoft 365 Defender, Azure resources, non-azure virtual machines, etc. You start connecting the Microsoft sources first.

+>**Important:** The lab exercises for Learning Path #8 are in a *standalone* environment.
+If you exit the lab before completing it, you will be required to re-run the configurations again.

+### Estimated time to complete this lab: 20 minutes

 ### Task 1: Access the Microsoft Sentinel Workspace

 In this task, you will access your Microsoft Sentinel workspace.